 Implementing the PedsPacs:

-The resources are presently being used in tertiary Pediatric Emergency Research Canada (PERC) hospitals across the country, and will soon be available to community emergency departments.
+The resources are presently being used in tertiary Pediatric Emergency Research Canada (PERC) hospitals across the country, and selected community emergency departments during pilot training sessions.
 For additional information, please contact your TREKK Coordinator.
-Please follow the contact us link below if you are not a TREKK site.
+If you do not know your TREKK Coordinator, please visit our Contact page.

 Have you recently been involved in a PedsPac training session and would like to provide your feedback via the survey?
 Fill out the survey here: https://redcap.cheori.org/surveys/?s=PNWJHK8NE7